IFRS 17 - Technical aspects

 Objectives

-By the end of this course, participants will be able to understand how to implement the key IFRS 17 concepts by creating cash flow models and illustrative accounts for insurance products, in particular:
+By the end of this training, participants will be able to understand how to implement the key IFRS 17 concepts by creating cash flow models and illustrative accounts for insurance products, specifically:

 • Mechanics of opening CSM calculation